tntmod54321/PMCA-Toggle-EVF/README.md

 ## Feedback / Contribution

-Of course if you encounter problems that don't go beyond what I promised (otherwise I will let you know), feel free to write an Issue or better a Pull request.
+Of course if you encounter problems that don't go beyond what I promised (otherwise I will let you know), feel free to write an Issue, open a discussion, or commit the change yourself.

 I don't have any problems.
 I am recording for the whole time while I am creating this repository since I have it working like 4 hours ago (even on battery, not power supply).
 Clean HDMI out, app doesn't crash or whatever, all I hoped for and needed!